terra-money/docs/docs/develop/sdks/terra-js/common-examples.md

 console.log(result);
 ```

-## Swaping using the market module
+## Swapping using the market module

 The following code example shows how to swap native Terra assets using the market module: